 |

-evaluation.
-One aim is to identify the critical points for
+that explicitly supports evaluation.
+One aim is to identify the critical points for evaluation.
+By

-reasons why the evaluation process should drive the development of
+the evaluation process should drive the development of any elearning product.

 |